Patient Information and Bill of Rights

 You should plan to have available at least four hours during the week for your dental treatment.
 This may be two (2) two-hour appointments, or one (1) three-hour appointment, depending on the nature of the procedure.
 Since you are being treated by student dentists who will be overseen by faculty members, your appointments may be longer and possibly less treatment will be rendered than if you were treated by a private dentist.

 If you have children, we request that you make arrangements for their care since we will be unable to have them present in our teaching operatories.
 Patients with the most flexible availability will be the easiest to assign to our student dentists.

-Our DeFuniak Springs and Erie clinics are open from 7:00am to 7:00pm Monday through Friday and our Bradenton clinic is open from 9:00am-5:00pm Monday through Friday through out the school year, excluding holidays and breaks.
+Our DeFuniak Springs and Erie clinics are open from 7:00 am to 7:00 pm Monday through Friday and our Bradenton clinic is open from 9:00 am-5:00 pm Monday through Friday throughout the school year, excluding holidays and breaks.
 If you have an emergency on a weekday, please call your assigned clinic for an appointment.
-For severe dental emergencies occurring after hours, weekends or holidays-such as intense pain or swelling-please call your assigned clinic or go to the nearest emergency room.
+For severe dental emergencies occurring after hours, on weekends, or on holidays-such as intense pain or swelling-please call your assigned clinic or go to the nearest emergency room.